scrapwidth/TradeFlex/README.md

    - Execute it against sample historical data, verifying trade signals and order handling.

 4. **Add Unit Tests**
-   - Use `pytest` to test algorithm logic and the backtest process.
+   - Use `xUnit` (or a similar .NET testing library) to test algorithm logic and the backtest process.
    - Include tests for edge cases such as empty data sets and erroneous algorithm behavior.

 5. **Shadow Trading Design**